codal-umistri/codal-umistri/README.md

 - 📫 How to reach me **umistri@codal.com**

-- ⚡ Fun fact :- Football⚽ is the reason to live
+- ⚡ Fun fact :- badminton⚽ is the reason to live

 <br>